Maximum Homerdrive

 "Maximum Homerdrive" is the seventeenth episode of the tenth season of the American animated television series The Simpsons.
 It first aired on Fox in the United States on March 28, 1999.
-In the episode, Homer challenges trucker Red Barclay to a meat eating contest, of which Barclay is the long-standing champion.
-Barclay wins but quickly dies of "beef poisoning", marking the first time he will miss a delivery at his job.
-Feeling bad for him, Homer (alongside his son Bart) take on the duty of transporting Barclay's cargo from Springfield to Atlanta.

 "Maximum Homerdrive" was written by John Swartzwelder and directed by Swinton O. Scott III.
 Although the episode's first draft was written by Swartzwelder, the writing staff was split into two groups in order to focus on both the A-story and the B-story.
 The episode features references to comedian Tony Randall, model Bettie Page, and science fiction film 2001: A Space Odyssey, among other things.
 In its original broadcast, the episode received a 7.8 Nielsen rating among adults between ages 18 and 49, the highest such rating for the series since "Wild Barts Can't Be Broken".
-The ratings boost was credited by Variety to the first episode of Futurama, which premiered after "Maximum Homerdrive".
+The ratings boost was credited by Variety to the first episode of Futurama, which premiered after this episode.
 In the years since, it has received mixed reviews from critics.